pemaram/pemaram/README.md

 ---

-### 👨‍💻 About Me
+### 🧑‍💻 About Me

-🔹 A passionate **Full Stack Engineer** with 3.5+ years of experience building scalable, maintainable, and performant applications.
+✅ A passionate **Full Stack Engineer** with 3.5+ years of experience building scalable, maintainable, and high-performance applications
-🔹 Focused on delivering backend-driven, RESTful, and real-time systems.
+⚙️ Specialized in backend-driven development with RESTful and real-time architectures
-🔹 I enjoy solving complex problems, working with microservices, integrating 3rd-party APIs, and deploying services at scale.
+🔁 Enthusiastic about solving complex problems, integrating 3rd-party APIs, and working with event-driven microservices
-🔹 Currently working on document management systems, microservice architecture, and serverless functions.
+🚀 Currently working on document management systems, microservice architecture, and serverless functions on AWS

 ---